scribe-security/docs/docs/integrating-scribe/valint/old_full_valint_file.md

 ### Docker hub limitation
 Docker hub does not support the subpath format, `oci-repo` should be set to your Docker hub Username.

-> Some registries, like Jfrog, allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.
+> Some registries like Jfrog allow multi layer format for repo names such as , `my_org.jfrog.io/policies/attestations`.

 ### OCI Repo flag
 `oci-repo` setting indicates the location in a registry under which the evidence are stored.